Who We Are

 Niheer completed his PhD at University College London on the relationship between international and domestic inequalities and poverty.
 His current research focuses on the links between inequality and poverty, the politics of policy reform in developing countries, the political economy of aid, and political-bureaucratic interactions.
 Before starting his PhD, Niheer spent two years as a consultant for the United Nations Development Programme.
-Niheer is based at UCL.
+Niheer is based at the University of Birmingham where he is Birmingham Fellow in Politics and Development, in the School of Government and Society.

 Claire has more than a decade of experience working on policy-oriented development research.
 She has published extensively on the politics of basic services and their effects on state-building, and her current research focuses on access to basic services and state (de-)legitimation in conflict-affected situations.
 Claire is also a senior researcher with GSDRC, where she helps manage research for leading bilateral agencies on governance, social development, conflict and humanitarian issues.
 She has written three topic guides for DFID (including on Political economy analysis), and has co-authored a DFID rigorous literature review on private schools.

 Caryn holds a PhD in Political Science from Claremont Graduate University.
 Her dissertation examined the impact in Africa of externally-driven democratisation on developmental outcomes.
 She has written DLP papers on the politics of state-business relations, reform coalitions for growth, and on corruption.
 Caryn examined the determinants of bribe payments as part of the Global Experience of Corruption project (University of Strathclyde).
 She has carried out research for Transparency International, DFID, AFD, and SIDA, and has worked in India, Zambia and Botswana.